ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 ### Notebook Function

 - Notebooks may or may not be useful for researchers!
-- But if they are, they could accelerate research or just improve a few processes to make life less tedious. :)
+- Notebooks could accelerate research or just improve a few processes to make life less tedious. :)

 Note:
 - Objective: Understand what notebooks are capable of.